wp-plugins/nk-google-analytics/readme.txt

 * Supports standard Google Analytics tracking via the latest async tracking methods (faster and more reliable than the older ga.js tracking method)
 * Inserts your tracking code on all theme pages
+* Inserts your tracking code into Head or Footer area
 * Supports Classic Google Analytics tracking code
 * Supports Universal Google Analytics tracking code
 * Supports Display Advertising tracking code
 * Supports Custom Google Analytics tracking code
-* No tracking for admin users logged-in.
+* No tracking for admin users logged-in
+* Track login and register page if you want to

 NK Google Analytics enables Google Analytics on all pages.